 When your PC boots up, the first thing that loads up is the UEFI Firmware or the BIOS.
 It does a lot of things which also includes the option to which hardware to use to boot the Windows.
 If you want to boot from a USB drive or an external drive, you need to change the boot order on Windows 10.
 The usual default is set to the first hard drive connected to the PC.

 Prior to Windows 10, it was possible only by rebooting your PC and then press a unique key like F2 or DEL on your keyboard to get into BIOS.
-In Windows 10, Microsoft has inbuilt a recovery system which allows you to do many things.
-One of the options is to boot into BIOS making it lot easier in case you always miss pressing the key.
+In Windows 10, Microsoft has inbuilt a recovery system that allows you to do many things.
+One of the options is to boot into BIOS making it a lot easier in case you always miss pressing the key.

 In this guide, we will show how you can boot into Windows 10 firmware settings (UEFI/BIOS), and change the boot order easily.

 Windows 10 Recovery System allows you to get into your UEFI/BIOS settings from the OS and change your boot order.
 You can choose to boot from a USB drive or DVD Drive.
 This comes in handy during fresh installation or upgrading using an ISO.

 Open Windows Settings > Update & Security > Recovery Advanced Startup and click on Restart now.

 - Boot Windows from a device or disk (such as a USB drive or DVD).

 When you click on Restart Now, it will reboot your PC, and offer you all these Advanced Options.
 Click, and wait till you get these options.
 Select Troubleshoot > Advanced Options.
 This screen offers further options which include System Restore, Startup repair, Go back to the previous version, Command Prompt, System Image Recovery, and UEFI Firmware Settings.